Hit enter after type your search item

 As mentioned earlier, the find() will return the lowest index if the substring/search term occurrence is two or more in the given string.
 Have a look in this example:

-You saw, the source string contains the word ‘method’ twice and find method returned the index of the first occurrence.
+You saw that the source string contains the word ‘method’ twice and the find method returned the index of the first occurrence.

-I ran the program twice; first time I entered the word “hello” and it returned -1.
-The second time I entered the word “term” and the result is 45.
+I ran the program twice; the first time I entered the word “hello” and it returned -1.
+The second time I entered the word “term” and the result was 45.
 Try running this program in your shell and see how it works!

 Using the start and end parameters example